HyVar/gentoo_to_mspl/PORTAGE.md

                                                  +-> <group>-<version>
 ```
 each `<category>/<group>/<group>-<version>.ebuild` file is abstracted in a `<category>/<group>-<version>` egencache file.
-Per default, the `emerge` tool uses these files in its computation,
+By default, the `emerge` tool uses these files in its computation,
  as discussed in [here](https://wiki.gentoo.org/wiki//usr/portage/metadata/md5-cache).

 ### /usr/portage/profiles